mmuller88/mmblog/content/waterfasting/index.md

 For luck this day was a bank holiday in UK.
 I woke up with a feeling of endless energy which I directly could use in my morning workout.
 I felt stronger than never before.
 This is easy explainable.
 After abstaining carbs for some days your body becomes very sensitive for carbs and tries to store it even stronger in your body.

 # Summary:
 As mentioned before it wasn't my first water fasting and my experiences were similar as the times before.
 I enjoyed the few days without eating and I really can recommend to try it yourself!
 In special after the first time you will be amazed for what your body is capable of for abstaining food.

 Just some advices from me if you plan to do water fasting as well.
 Reduce high intensive workouts but keep doing workouts!
 Do it when you are not working like on Weekend or during holidays.
 Observe and write down the experiences you made to reflect on them.

 Disclaimer: The following section contains affiliate links, which means that if you click on one of the product links, I’ll receive a small commission.
 This helps support this blog!

-## My amazing equipment:
+## My Amazing Equipment:
 **Alcohol tester**: Great for figuring out if you are in ketosis or not. \
-Amazon UK: <a href="https://amzn.to/2XkTM03" target="_blank">https://amzn.to/2XkTM03 (Amazon)</a>
+Amazon UK: <a href="https://amzn.to/2IdwHGo" target="_blank">https://amzn.to/2IdwHGo (Amazon)</a>

 **Omron Scale**: Measures not only your body weight.
 Can estimate your body fat, water and muscle composition as well. \
-Amazon UK: <a href="https://amzn.to/2W4YxcR" target="_blank">https://amzn.to/2W4YxcR (Amazon)</a>
+Amazon UK: <a href="https://amzn.to/2EPEVUc" target="_blank">https://amzn.to/2EPEVUc (Amazon)</a>

-**Bare-foot shoes**: Perfect shoes for workouts like tabata, gym or running.
+**Bare-Foot Shoes**: Perfect shoes for workouts like tabata, gym or running.
 Normal modern shoes are bad for your feet as they are overprotecting to your foot which will result in underdeveloped foot muscles and skeleton.
 A good developed foot is the basement of your body and prevents all kind of resulting issues like knee or back pain.
 There are many of expensive bare-foot shoes out but some cheap water shoes are completely sufficient. \
-Amazon UK: <a href="https://amzn.to/2QCVAiF" target="_blank">https://amzn.to/2QCVAiF (Amazon)</a>
+Amazon UK: <a href="https://amzn.to/2ESuyiF" target="_blank">https://amzn.to/2ESuyiF (Amazon)</a>

-**Bluetooth earphones**: I tested many different bluetooth earphones.
+**Bluetooth Earphones**: I tested many different bluetooth earphones.
 I am sticking now with this one because they are cheap but are from very good quality regarding sound, battery and robustness.
 I can use them for weeks for my workouts without ever charging them! \
+Amazon UK: <a href="https://amzn.to/2IkCdqG" target="_blank">https://amzn.to/2IkCdqG (Amazon)</a>

+**Gymnastic Rings**: Perfect tool for upper body workout.
+I love it to train outside in the sun and fresh air.
+As well they are very light so you can take them with you wherever you go. \
+Amazon UK: <a href="https://amzn.to/2WLwKm4" target="_blank">https://amzn.to/2WLwKm4 (Amazon)</a>

+**Stainless Steel Water Bottle**: That drinking water is crucial I don't need to explain.
+I prefer those steel water bottles because there is not risk of plastic in your water. \
-Amazon UK: <a href="https://amzn.to/2W7fOSH" target="_blank">https://amzn.to/2W7fOSH (Amazon)</a>
+Amazon UK: <a href="https://amzn.to/2JYGyTL" target="_blank">https://amzn.to/2JYGyTL (Amazon)</a>